keptn/keptn.github.io/content/docs/0.7.x/quality_gates/slo/index.md

 ### Objectives
 An objective consists of:

-* The **SLI**  refers to an SLI from an SLI configuration.
+* `sli`: Refers to the name of the SLI.
-* The **pass** criteria represents the upper limit up to which an evaluation is successful.
+* `pass`: Represents the upper limit up to which an evaluation is successful.
-* The (optional) **warning** criteria describes the border where the result is not pass and not fail, and a manual approval might be needed to decide.
+* `warning` *(optional)*: Describes the border where the result is not pass and not fail, and a manual approval might be needed to decide.
-* The (optional) **weight** criteria emphasizes the importance of one SLI over the others.
-By default, `weight` has a value of 1 for all SLIs and can be overwritten.
-The weight is important for calculating the total score.
+* `weight` *(optional)*: Can be used to emphasize the importance of one SLI over the others.
+By default, `weight` is 1 for all SLIs and can be overwritten.
+The weight is important for calculating the score later.
-* The (optional) **key_sli** flag can be set to true meaning that the objective is not met if this SLI fails.
+* `key_sli` *(optional)*: Can be set to true meaning that the objective is not met if this SLI fails.

 **Configuring the criteria:**